diagdavenport/cmpprocess/cran-comments.md

 This is a resubmission.
 In this version I have:

-* added a doi reference to the DESCRIPTION
+* correctd spacing in doi reference in DESCRIPTION
-* Fixed person call in Authors@R field

 ## Test environments